Doc Searls on Vendor Relationship Management

 Wednesday, March 18, 2009 from 6:30 pm to 9:00 pm

-Doc Searls , Senior Editor , Linux Journal - doc searls com
+Doc Searls , Emeritus Editor-in-Chief , Linux Journal - doc searls com

 Doc discusses Vendor Relationship Management (VRM), the antithesis of Customer Relationship Management (CRM).